-Java If / If Else Statement In Java With Simple Example: In this article, we are going to learn how to use two different conditional statements in java.
-That is if and if….else, and also we see the control flow of the program execution when we are trying to execute some set of statements based on some condition, that time, we have to use the control flow statements.
+In this article, we will learn how to use two different conditional statements in Java.
+That is, if and if….else, and also we see the control flow of the program execution when we are trying to execute some set of statements based on some condition, we have to use the control flow statements.

 Java Programs Structure

-Let’s take an example of a boy’s age is greater then 18 we want to print “Major” but if his age is less than 18 then want to write “Minor”.
-In this case, if we’re going to print Major or minor based on the input value at that time, we have to use control flow statements.
+Let’s take an example of a boy’s age being greater than 18; we want to print “Major” but if his age is less than 18, we want to write “Minor”.
+If we print Major or minor based on the input value at that time, we have to use control flow statements.

 Control Statements In Java

-In this core Java tutorial post, we will see the different types of control flow statements used in the Java program as per the requirement.
-In Java There are mainly four types of control flow statements are present; that is:
+This core Java tutorial post will show the different types of control flow statements used in the Java program per the requirement.
+In Java, There are four main types of control flow statements present:

 If Statement Java

-As you see in the above syntax, the statement is only executed when the condition becomes True.
-If the condition gets false, then the execution completely ignores the statement body.
+As the above syntax shows, the statement is only executed when the condition becomes True.
+If the condition is false, the execution completely ignores the statement body.

 package java_Basics; public class If_Example { public static void main(String[] args) { int number = 99; if (number > 0) { System.out.println("Number is positive."); } System.out.println("This statement is always executed."); } }